How to Watch Hamilton: An American Musical on Disney+ | TV Guide

-If you didn't get to see it Broadway, you're about to get your shot to watch Hamilton: An American Musical!
-Disney+ plans to release Hamilton just in time to celebrate Independence Day, so get ready to reignite your obsession with this epic reimagining of Alexander Hamilton's story.
+Are you dying to finally see Hamilton: An American Musical?
+You won't have to wait for it much longer!
+Disney+! is dropping Hamilton just in time for the Fourth of July weekend, so get ready to reignite your obsession with this epic reimagining of Alexander Hamilton's story.

 The movie will feature the original Broadway cast of Hamilton, which includes Lin-Manuel Miranda as Alexander Hamilton, Daveed Diggs as Marquis de Lafayette/Thomas Jefferson, Renée Elise Goldsberry as Angelica Schuyler, Leslie Odom, Jr. as Aaron Burr, Christopher Jackson as George Washington, Jonathan Groff as King George, Phillipa Soo as Eliza Hamilton, Jasmine Cephas Jones as Peggy Schuyler/Maria Reynolds, Okieriete Onaodowan as Hercules Mulligan/James Madison, and Anthony Ramos as John Laurens/Philip Hamilton.